mikevostrikov/2020-ontario-covid19-severe/README.md

 It is common to see the _reported number of people tested positive_ as an ultimate metric of the spread of the COVID-19.
 The metric's problem is that many factors significantly impact the metric's value, and these factors can change arbitrarily over time.

 Some of these factors are:
-- most people are not getting tested, and the number of people getting tested changes over time
+- most people are not getting tested, and the number of people getting tested
-- policies regarding who is eligible or required to be tested change over time
+- policies regarding who is eligible or required to be tested
-- the availability of the tests changes over time
+- the availability of the tests
-- the quality of tests changes over time
+- the quality of tests

 That is why the metric is not the best for monitoring the disease's spread over long periods of time (e.g. longer than two or three weeks).